-A credit rating is, however, not an assurance or guarantee of a kind of financial performance by a certain instrument of debt.
+A credit rating is, however, not an assurance or guarantee of a kind of financial performance by a certain instrument of debt or a specific debtor.
 The opinions provided by a credit agency do not replace those of a financial advisor or portfolio manager.

 Who Evaluates Credit Ratings?

 A credit agency evaluates the credit rating of a debtor by analyzing the qualitative and quantitative attributes of the entity in question.
 The information may be sourced from internal information provided by the entity, such as audited financial statements, annual reports, as well as external information such as analyst reports, published news articles, overall industry analysis, and projections.

 A credit agency is not involved in the transaction of the deal and, therefore, is deemed to provide an independent and impartial opinion of the credit risk carried by a particular entity seeking to raise money through loans or bond issuance.

 Presently, there are three prominent credit agencies that control 85% of the overall ratings market: Moody’s Investor Services, Standard and Poor’s (S&P), and Fitch Group.
 Each agency uses unique, but strikingly similar, rating styles to indicate credit ratings.